Did you know these Bugatti Veyron Facts?

 Bugatti Veyron’s frame is divided into 3 major segments:

-- The middle compartment which holds the passengers and interiors.
+2. The middle compartment holds the passengers and interiors.

 These three compartments are held together with 14 Titanium bolts and each bolt costs a good amount of $100.

-Since the acquisition of Bugatti Motors by VW group, the first and last priority of the company was to make something extraordinary.
+Since the acquisition of Bugatti Motors by VW Group, the first and last priority of the company has been to make something extraordinary.

 How fast is a Bugatti Veyron?